Bitcoin cryptocurrency can be purchased as an investment in your retirement account using a self-directed IRA LLC.

 Buying and using cryptocurrency is transparent and visible to the public, which creates the self-regulating aspect of virtual currency.

-- Blockchain is the public ledger established to follow and link bits from the time of purchase until they are used.
+- Blockchain is the public ledger established to follow and link cryptocurrencies from the time of purchase until they are used.
 Past transactions must be confirmed and linked to new blockchains for validation.
 This is performed by a process called “hashing.”

 - Mining is the public method in which transactions are verified to prove ownership and help prevent double spending.
 Auditors, or “miners,” are rewarded in bits for each transaction they complete.